Keysight/argus/db/README.md

 docker ps
 ```

-### must be done once to alow access from remote machines if needed.
+### must be done once to allow access from remote machines if needed.
 ```
 docker exec -it mysql-argus mysql -u root -p